 The Comptroller's office will refund the deposit for a rejected request for binding arbitration, minus the Comptroller's $50 fee.

-The arbitrator is encouraged to contact both the property owner and the appraisal district by telephone to arrange a date, time and location for the arbitration.
-The arbitrator must manage the arbitration according to Tax Code Section 41A.08 and Comptroller Rule 9.804.
+The arbitrator is encouraged to contact both the property owner and the appraisal district by telephone or email to arrange a date, time and location for the arbitration.
+The arbitrator must manage the arbitration according to Tax Code Section 41A.08 and Comptroller rules.

 The arbitrator is required to provide a set of procedures that will be used in the arbitration proceedings.
 The arbitrator will also follow certain provisions of the Tax Code and the Civil Practices and Remedies Code.

 After hearing both sides, the arbitrator must render a decision and complete Comptroller Form 50-704, Arbitration Determination and Award.
-The arbitrator must mail the form to the Comptroller's office and may mail, fax or email copies to the property owner and the appraisal district.
-In addition to the mailed original award, the arbitrator may fax or email a copy to the Comptroller's office.
+The arbitrator must send the completed form to the Comptroller's office and copies to the property owner and the appraisal district by mail, fax or email.
 After the Comptroller's office receives this form, the Comptroller's office will send either a payment to the arbitrator or a refund to the property owner, or in some instances both, after retaining the $50 fee for administrative costs.

-The parties to arbitration may represent themselves or be represented by an attorney, a licensed real estate broker or salesperson, a certified real estate appraiser, a property tax consultant or a certified public accountant.
+The parties to arbitration may represent themselves or be represented by an attorney, a licensed real estate broker or sales agent, a certified real estate appraiser, a property tax consultant or a certified public accountant.
 These agents must have written authorization (Comptroller Form 50-791) signed by the property owner.
-Note: a lawyer does not have to have this authorization.

 The arbitration proceedings are binding.
 An arbitration award may be vacated under limited situations (Civil Practices and Remedies Code Section 171.088).
 An appeal of the arbitrator's award in district court cannot be filed if you are simply dissatisfied with the value determination.